quocha16/Garbage_Classifier/README.md

 - Feature engineering with traditional computer vision techniques
 - Classical ML pipeline construction
 - CNN-based image classification with PyTorch
-- Deployment via a Flask web interface
+- Deployment via a Flask web interface (This part relies heavily on AI generation).

 #  Project Overview

-The goal of this project is to bridge theoretical Machine Learning knowledge with real-world implementation.

-Unlike many projects that rely purely on pre-trained deep models, this system implements two independent pipelines:
+The goal of this project is to bridge theoretical Machine Learning knowledge with real-world implementation. also understand how the models work and to implement more advanced real-world models.
+So this system implements two independent pipelines:

 1. **Classical ML Pipeline (SVM-based)**
-2. **Deep Learning Pipeline (CNN-based – EfficientNet-B0)**
+2. **DL Pipeline (CNN-based – EfficientNet-B0)**

 Users can upload an image via a web interface and select which model to use for prediction.